1130 Main St, Hingham, MA 02043, USA

 Trail Description

 Park at the Hingham Middle School (when school is not in session), and walk up Rosemary Lane to Main Street.
 Use the crosswalk to cross, and then turn right, following the sidewalk to the property sign for Marchesiani Farmlands.
 Two granite posts mark the entrance.
 The distance from HMS to the sign is about 0.25 mile.
 Along the way, you’ll cross Accord Brook via Gardner’s Bridge.
 From there, the trail leads around the edge of a meadow, and eventually into the woods.
 After crossing a small stream, you’ll arrive at a short loop trail.
 Turn left, and you’ll soon be on a bridge over Accord Brook.
 This connects to an old farm road through another meadow.
-The trail ends on Scotland Street, another spot to consider parking, as there are a few spots available.
+The trail ends on Scotland Street, another place to consider parking, as there are a few spots available.
 Some, but not all, of the trails are blazed with white wooden rectangles.

 Continue your walk across Scotland Street to the entrance to the McKenna Marsh Conservation Area.
 This offers at least another mile of woodland/wetland trail, and another crossing of the brook.
 On the other side of McKenna Marsh is a large property owned by the Norwell Water Department, with dirt roads (and perhaps additional walking).